 It is recommended that the coolers be supplied by the compressor supplier as it is his ultimate responsibility to ensure that the whole of the machine be constructed under clean conditions.
-The user is responsible for ensuring that the supplier has been given sufficient information about the water quality to enable the correct materials to be selected.
+The user is responsible for ensuring that the supplier has been given sufficient information about the water quality to enable the selection of correct materials.